Hope From Within

 This love and forgiveness would not have carried the same weight in these men's lives if it had not been offered by local Christians, the ones who had been hurt by their terrorism.
-Another reminder of the importance of building up the local church in reaching their own people for Christ.
+Another reminder of the importance of building up the local church to reach their own people for Christ.

 They were able to speak truth and love in a way that no one else could.

 Also on this trip, I spent time in Bangladesh visiting rural villages where early childhood education programs are being started.
-These are communities where parents are doing comparatively well if between the two of them they earn $4 a day from working in rice paddies or farming shrimp.
-Here, for various reasons, it is rare for any child to be educated, and nearly unheard of for a girl to go to school.
+These are communities where parents are doing comparatively well if, between the two of them, they earn $4 a day from working in rice paddies or farming shrimp.
+For various reasons, it is rare for any child to be educated in these communities, and it's nearly unheard of for a girl to go to school.

 In short, our indigenous ministry partners have the credibility to affect meaningful change in these villages.

 When you support Harvest Bridge, you are supporting men and women who are uniquely able to reach their communities and countries for Christ.
-Our focus will always be to equip the local church to reach their own people for Christ in the most effective ways possible.
+Our focus will always be to equip the local church to reach their own people for Christ as effectively as possible.